Overview of Cross-Border eCommerce

 Role of Technology

 Technology plays a crucial role in simplifying customs processes.
 Software solutions can automate documentation and track shipments, reducing human error.
+Technology also provides access to advanced tools and country-specific information, improving efficiency and compliance in international shipping.
 Blockchain technology is also emerging as a powerful tool for transparent and tamper-proof transaction records, improving international trade efficiency.

 Overcoming Logistics Barriers